The Benefits of Using ML & AI in the Travel Industry

 Machine learning is known for finding hidden patterns that a human’s eye might not even spot.
 For example, ML algorithm can detect anomalies after a big fare increase, taking into account a combination of features that caused such an increase.

-Travel providers can help travellers find the best time to book a hotel or to buy a cheap ticket by leveraging machine learning.
+Travel providers by leveraging machine learning can help travelers find the best time to book a hotel or to buy a cheap ticket.
 When the deal becomes available, the app will likely send notification to user.

 For example, Hopper app, known for helping customers track best flight deals, has recently incorporated a functionality for choosing hotels; a ML algorithm implemented in the app will recommend whether to book a hotel or to wait for the price to drop, similar to how it works with plane tickets.
 Artificial intelligence and predictive analytics are at the heart of this drive.
 Using the color-coded calendar, which marks expensive with red, moderate with yellow, and the cheapest with green, Hopper lets users view which dates will be more expensive than others: